usuaero/MachUpX/How_To_Create_Input_Files.md

                 "chord_fraction" : (float, array, or string, optional) The depth of the control surface, as a fraction of the local chord length.
 Defined the same as "twist".
-If an array or file is specified, however, the start and end of the data must correspond with "root_span" and "tip_span", respectively.
+If an array or file is specified, however, the start and end of the data must coincide with "root_span" and "tip_span", respectively.
 Defaults to 0.25.

                 "control_mixing" : (dict)
                     Determines which control inputs move this control surface.
-A control surface can be affected by any numer of controls.
+A control surface can be affected by any number of controls.

                     "<CONTROL_NAME>" : (dict)
                         Corresponds to one of the controls listed in "controls".